-Everyone is interested in cost-saving measures and keeping utility bills at a minimum.
+When building a new home, most everyone is interested in energy-efficient strategies, cost-saving measures and keeping utility bills at a minimum.
 When you’re beginning to envision your dream home, some simple design features can make a big difference in the comfort and efficiency of your home.
 Although gas prices may be at their lowest in years, that’s bound to change.
 One thing is certain, cost for utilities will only increase and instituting energy–saving measures with your design and construction will save you thousands over the years.

-There are many energy efficient measures that can be implemented before the designs begin.
+There are many green and energy efficient measures that can be implemented before the home design process begins.
 There may be a slight increase in the upfront costs, but most sources including ENERGYSTAR.gov estimate that you will have a quick return on your investment (5 years or less), depending on how many energy efficient strategies are implemented.

 - Primary in considering energy efficiency is the site and how the home is placed on the lot for maximum passive solar gain, as well as protection from the hot summer sun.
 A simple directional and design tweak can make the difference between enjoying the winter sun streaming in the windows to overheating because of exposure in the summer.

 - Landscaping can also play an important role in energy savings.
 Planting deciduous trees on west and south sides of a home creates shade that shelters those aspects from summer sun.
 Come fall, they lose their leaves and allow winter sun to passively heat the house.